The Best Gluten-Free Banana Bread! EASY to make with perfect texture and delicious flavor! Sure to become your go-to recipe!

 Here are a few notes on the key ingredients for this gluten free banana bread recipe:

-- Almond Flour: Helps with texture and browning.
-A touch of almond flour is also my secret to The Best Gluten-Free Chocolate Chip Cookies.
+• Almond Flour: Helps with texture and browning.
+A touch of almond flour is also my secret ingredient in my famous gluten-free chocolate chip cookies.
 See the recipe card for nut-free instructions.

 Note: A tub of palm shortening will keep at room temperature in your pantry for many months.
 I always keep a tub of it around to make this banana bread when we have brown bananas!